When augmenting a process, it’s important to anticipate how well the new framework, employee, or tactic integrates with the current flow of business.

 In Amazon’s competitive marketplace, customers have many product options and can easily compare prices.
 So, sellers must balance their prices to avoid losing customers or revenue.
 Good eCommerce merchandising also requires diligent price changes.

 Promotions provide a similar effect to what a combination of good prices and advertising does for sales.
-Promotions allow you to engage in shopping seasons, move extra inventory, and create cash flow.
+Amazon Seller Promotions allow you to engage in shopping seasons, move extra inventory, and create cash flow.
 They are a vital part of most eCommerce merchandising strategies even if they are used conservatively.
 It is important to understand how promotions might impact a campaign.

 If done right, promotions draw in new users like advertising but without a fluctuation in cost per sale.
 A discount of 10% is always going to cost you 10% of the product’s original price.